xibosignage/xibo-manual/source/en/media_module_image.md

 If you are using a CMS earlier than v3.0.0 please use the following link: [Image](media_module_image_2.html) {/tip}

-The Media Module allows for images to be shown when assigned to a Timeline.
+The Image Module allows for images to be shown when assigned to a Timeline.
 Image files are uploaded to the [Library](media_library)

 ## Add Widget